-Finding: The property owner has submitted a letter from Vale Fire and Ambulance, attesting that the site of the proposed BRH partitions are within the District and entitled to fire prevention and suppression services.
+Finding: The property owner has submitted a letter from Ontario Rural Fire Protection District, attesting that the sites of the proposed BRH partitions are within the District and entitled to fire prevention and suppression services.
 The letter details the required fire apparatus access and prevention standards that must be met prior to final plat approval or home construction.
 (Exhibit 2) This criterion is met.